 For any number of reasons, you may want to invest in real estate.
 You may have attended a seminar, read a book or have friends and relatives that have made a lot of money—or claimed that they did—by simply and passively investing in real estate.
 Every investing arena has its own language, and if you really want to consider real estate as a viable investment vehicle, there are some examples of real estate terminology you need to understand, and following is a good list:

-This refers to the amount of money is takes to pay—or service–a real estate loan every month.
+This refers to the amount of money is takes to pay—or service–a rental property loan or home loan every month.
 If the principal and interest of your mortgage note combined are $985 month, then that is the amount it will take to adequately service your loan.
 If you envision having multiple properties with mortgages on all of them, you need to add the required payments together and the result will be your debt service amount.

 Take all of your gross rental income dollars, add them together and you get your operating income.
 This is a similar term to gross income meaning dollars you put in the bank before you pay expenses.